Categories: Money

 However, American citizens living abroad, like their America-residing counterparts, also have an opportunity to request a personal extension.
 If expats aren’t prepared to file by June 15, they can complete Form 4868 to request an extra four months to file.

-This puts the tax filing deadline at Oct.
-15 – a full six months away from the April 15 deadline that has been drilled into our memory since youth.
+This puts the filing taxes deadline at Oct.15 – a full six months away from the April 15 deadline that has been drilled into our memory since youth.

 Oct.
 15 is also the Foreign Bank Account Report (FBAR) deadline for filing FinCEN Form 114.
 While this form is closely associated with your tax status, the IRS has nothing to do with it.
 This form is not to be filed with federal tax returns and instead needs to be submitted separately online using the Financial Crimes Enforcement Network’s BSA E-Filing System.
 It is officially due April 15, but expats receive an automatic extension until Oct.
 15.